Massachusetts Tax Burden & State Budget

 Immigration Cost Burden vs. Income Tax Share — The Double Squeeze

-Source: ITEP / BU Study (immigration cost burden); IRS SOI (income tax share).
-The working class bears a disproportionate share of immigration costs while the upper middle class bears the heaviest income tax burden relative to income.
+Source: ITEP / BU Study (immigration cost burden); IRS SOI (federal income tax share).
+The working class bears a disproportionate share of immigration costs, while on ITEP's figures the upper middle class bears the heaviest MA state+local burden relative to income.

 38.2%